syria jumbotron

 Amina

 Amina, a six-year-old Syrian child with cerebral palsy, lives with her family in a southern Turkish camp after fleeing the Syrian war.
-Discovered to have the condition at age two, her family sought help at Sigharona Kibarona, a center supported by Zakat Foundation.
+Discovered to have the condition at age two, her family sought help at Sigharona Kibarona, a center supported by Zakat Foundation of America.
 Amina's rehabilitation journey included physical therapy, splints, and walking aids, significantly improving her mobility and balance.
-The Zakat Foundation sponsored center provides essential support for children with special needs, facilitating their integration into society and enhancing personal skills.
+The Zakat Foundation of America sponsored center provides essential support for children with special needs, facilitating their integration into society and enhancing personal skills.

 Captured Moments: A Glimpse of Our Work